 Behance Jobs can be a good starting point for graphic design, illustration, web design, and UX design.
-Other starting points include Fiverr, 99designs, and Upwork, but you’ll need to put in effort to find the jobs worth doing.
+Other starting points include Fiverr, Upwork, but you’ll need to put in effort to find the jobs worth doing.
 If you aren’t careful, you could find yourself severely underpaid for your work.

 6. Virtual Assistant

 You might think a virtual assistant is just a remote secretary, but it can be so much more than that—it really depends on the client and their needs.
 And if you get a good client, this can be one of the best freelance jobs out there.